Lexie Hull: Early life

-Recruiting

 Hull was a five-star recruit and the number 14 player in the 2018 class by ESPN.
 On October 23, 2016, she committed to play college basketball for Stanford along with her sister.
 Hull chose the Cardinal over offers from Gonzaga, Washington, Washington State, Oregon and Arizona State.
 She had been drawn to the engineering and business programs at Stanford University, and a home visit in September by head coach Tara VanDerveer helped secure her commitment.

 College career

 On November 7, 2018, Hull made her debut for Stanford, recording 11 points, 11 rebounds and four steals in a 71–43 win against UC Davis.
 She became the first freshman in program history to register a double-double in their debut.
 In her next game, on November 11, Hull scored a season-high 17 points in a 115–71 win over Idaho.
 As a freshman, Hull averaged 5.6 points and 4.7 rebounds per game, and helped Stanford win the Pac-12 Tournament.
 She made the Pac-12 All-Freshman honorable mention, despite missing nine games with a left foot injury.
 She became a full-time starter in her sophomore season.
 On January 24, 2020, Hull scored a season-high 29 points in a 76–68 overtime win over Colorado.
 She helped her team return to the Pac-12 Tournament final after recording 28 points and nine rebounds in a 67–51 semifinal victory over UCLA.
 As a sophomore, she averaged 13.6 points, six rebounds and 2.1 assists per game, earning All-Pac-12 and Pac-12 All-Defensive honors.

 Hull scored a junior season-high 24 points in a 75–55 win over UCLA at the 2021 Pac-12 Tournament title game.
 She was named to the all-tournament team.
 At the Elite Eight of the NCAA tournament, Hull posted 21 points and nine rebounds in a 78–63 victory against Louisville.
 She had 18 points and 13 rebounds in a 66–65 win over South Carolina at the Final Four.
 In the title game, Hull recorded 10 points and 10 rebounds in a 54–53 win against Arizona, helping Stanford win its first national championship since 1992.
 She was selected to the Final Four all-tournament team.
 As a junior, Hull averaged 11.6 points and 5.1 rebounds per game, and repeated on the All-Pac-12 Team.
 On January 7, 2022, she scored 33 points and made seven three-pointers in an 80–68 victory over Oregon.
 She won her third Pac-12 Tournament.
 In the second round of the 2022 NCAA tournament, Hull scored a career-high 36 points with six three-pointers in a 91–65 win against Kansas.
 She helped Stanford return to the Final Four.
 As a senior, Hull averaged 12.5 points, 5.1 rebounds and 2.2 steals per game, earning her third consecutive All-Pac-12 selection.
 On April 4, 2022, she declared for the 2022 WNBA draft.